 No other airline seems to elicit such awe and hatred as Ryanair.
 Awe because they can have some pretty low airfare.
 I once saw a €7 Euro one-way fare from London to Gdansk Poland.
 Hatred because they have a lot of little rules you have to follow.
 If not your “cheap flight” will cost a lot more than you anticipated.
-I’ve flown with them a few times in the past months.
+I’ve flown with this budget airline a few times in the past months.
 Here is what you need to know if you want to travel with Ryanair.

 Where Ryanair Goes

 Most of Ryanair’s destinations are in Europe.
 They do have some flights outside Europe that are code shared with Air Europa.
 One reason why they are so cheap is that in many cities they fly into a smaller secondary airport.
 Taking Ryanair to Berlin, Germany you won’t land at Berlin Tegel Airport.
-Instead, you’ll land at Berlin Schönefeld Airport.
+Instead, you’ll arrive at Berlin Schönefeld Airport.
 The airports could be far from the city adding to ground transportation costs.

 Searching for a Flight